yiisoft/yii2-httpclient/docs/guide/usage-data-formats.md

  - [[\yii\httpclient\Client::FORMAT_XML]] - XML format

 Each format is covered by two entities: 'formatter' and 'parser'.
-Formatter determines the way content of the request should be composed from data.
+Formatter determines the way content of the request should be composed from params.
 Parser determines how raw response content should be parsed into data.

 [[\yii\httpclient\Client]] automatically chooses corresponding formatter and parser for all format mentioned above.
 However you can alter this behavior using [[\yii\httpclient\Client::$formatters]] and [[\yii\httpclient\Client::$parsers]].